scala-steward/open-electrons-templates/sbt-common-formatter-plugin/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>